normidar/auto_exporter/README.md

 ## only export some files

-change the `default_export_all` option to false, and add @AutoExport() annotation to your files that you want to export.
+change the `default_export_all` option to false, and add @AutoExport() annotation to the files that you want to export.

 > feature advised by @sm-riyadh